Kong/swrv/README.md

 - `dedupingInterval = 2000` - dedupe requests with the same key in this time span
 - `ttl = 0` - time to live of response data in cache
+- `revalidateOnFocus = true` - auto revalidate when window gets focused
+- `onError` - callback function when a request returns an error

 ## Prefetching